cmiltiadou/Follow-My-Lead/README.md

 * Render the round condition statement (i.e. REVERSE, OPPOSITE) and display a 7 second countdown timer.

-* Initialize player 2's inputs once that 7 second timer starts. capture the first 4 key presses and stop sequence
+* Initialize player 2's inputs once that 7 second timer starts. capture the first 4 key presses and stop sequence using setInterval

-* Run function comparing Player 1 inputs to Player 2 and pass to next round or end game
+* Run and function comparing Player 1 inputs to Player 2 and pass to next round or end game by using an if else statement.

 * Allow game to restart using a restart button